Hmm … it looks like your browser is out of date.

 Credits for dental services.
 Usually, patients pay part of the cost for fillings, root canals, implants and other dental services.
 But many dual health plans include credits to help pay for these types of dental services.
 Some dual health plans even include credits for dentures.

 Our teeth are a big part of how we look.
 And it may be a lot easier to feel good about yourself when you feel good about your teeth.
 Having a nice smile can improve your self-confidence.
 And that may make it easier and more enjoyable to socialize too.
-Don’t miss out on getting the dental care you need.
-Look into the extra benefits you could get with a dual health plan.
+Don’t miss out on getting dental coverage if you qualify for Medicaid and Medicare, see what dental coverage you could get with a dual health plan.

 To find out exactly what dental coverage you could get with a dual health plan from UnitedHealthcare, search by your location.